robdy/robdy.io/src/pages/blog/2021-02-17-all-available-numbers-calling-plan.md

 Parameters we use:

 * `-IsNotAssigned` - self explanatory
-* `-ResultSize 2147483647` - there's no support for *Unlimited* (which is widely used across Microsoft 365 modules), so we specify maximum value available (based on [the docs](https://docs.microsoft.com/en-us/powershell/module/skype/get-csonlinetelephonenumber?view=skype-ps#parameters))
+* `-ResultSize 2147483647` - there's no support for **Unlimited**, in contrary to other  Microsoft 365 cmdlets, so we specify maximum value (based on [the docs](https://docs.microsoft.com/en-us/powershell/module/skype/get-csonlinetelephonenumber?view=skype-ps#parameters))
 * `-InventoryType Subscriber` - based on the docs, it's used to display numbers, which can be assigned to users.

 Now we have our numbers saved into variable.
 We can process them, as we need.